nbrodnicke/tableaupublic/README.md

 sudo cp hyperd "/Applications/Tableau Public.app/Contents/MacOS/hyper/"
 ```

-## Extracting
+## Extracting Data and Queries

 To extract the queries from a workbook, open it in the Tableau GUI and click through all tabs.
-Then run `extractQueries.sh WORKBOOK_NAME` to extract the queries and the data tables.

 The `workbooks.sh` automates this for some interesting public workbooks.

+Then, use the python scripts to convert the Tableau data files to CSVs and dump the schema.